 Practicing moving in this manner will also help you return to a state of center where your movements and reactions are birthed from a place of intuitive intention; a thought out, well reasoned, and appropriate reaction as opposed to an unconscious, emotionally driven, un-reasoned, unnecessary, and perhaps even damaging reaction.

 We get to choose how we react.

 Dancing (moving with our bodies) creates an amazing space in which to not only lose yourself but to find yourself as well.
-It offers an environment where you can train, explore, and take ownership of you – your inner and outer happenings – your path.
+It offers an environment where you can train, explore, and take ownership of yourself – your inner and outer happenings – your path.
 Dance and artistic creation can assuage your depressive states, ease anxiety, heal traumas, quell pain, and lead you toward joy and a strong, loving, compassionate understanding of the fluid nature of being.
 Freestyle dance is how I save myself over and over and it’s very liberating.

 Congratulation on beginning your very own movement practice.